Submucous Cleft Palate

 When a submucous cleft palate is found, the doctor will refer the child to a cleft and craniofacial team for a full evaluation.
 This team includes:

-- a surgeon, who will do a full oral exam
+- a surgeon, who will do a full oral exam to confirm the diagnosis

 - other care providers who have specialized training in cleft palate